 The Finest Panama Hats

 In addition to the quality of the straw and the weave, some consider another quality criterion: the number of concentric circles—the so called vueltas—which can be found on the crown when the hat is hold against the sun or other intense light.
 Supposedly, the more circles, the higher the quality.
 In my opinion, counting the weaves per square inch yields far more reliable results than counting the vueltas.
 For everyday wear, a hat with 350–400 weaves per square inch is perfectly sufficient.
 The cost is less than $100 and is far better than what you usually get from a department store for the same price.

-Considering that a hat protects your eyes from the sun but at the same time makes you look more elegant compared to just wearing sunglasses, the question whether or nor to buy a Panama hat or not seems as if it is, pretty much, a no-brainer.
-Whether you choose a classic style Fedora with a black grosgrain ribbon and leather sweatband or a tropical style with a red, pleated paisley ribbon and a fabric sweatband is entirely up to you.
+Considering that a hat not only protects your eyes from the sun but also makes you look more elegant than just wearing sunglasses, the question of whether or not to buy a Panama hat or not seems as if it is, pretty much, a no-brainer.
+Whether you choose a classic style Fedora with black grosgrain ribbon and leather sweatband or a tropical style with red pleated paisley ribbon and fabric sweatband is entirely up to you.
 There is a huge variety of hats, especially in terms of style and shape.
-You can see many examples on Brent Black’s Homepage, but it seems like he pays his best weavers just a small fraction of the purchase price that they have to live in a a house without windows.
-Hence, before you pursue your hunt for a Panama hat, I can only recommend to watch this short documentary about the Panama hat in three parts which is approximately 30 minutes in length!
+You can see many examples on Brent Black’s homepage, but it seems that he pays his best weavers just a small fraction of the purchase price—a fraction so little that they have to live in houses without windows.
+So, before you begin your search for a Panama hat, I can only recommend watching this short documentary about the Panama hat in three parts which is approximately 30 minutes long!